3lvia/grid-tariff-api/README.md

 DiginEnergi is a Norwegian consortium working with information models and standards related to the national electricity grid of Norway.

 "Nettariff-API" specification is available for download from github [here](https://github.com/digin-energi/API-nettleie-for-styring)
 Further information regarding DiginEnergy is available [here](https://diginenergi.no/hva-gjor-vi/nettariff-api/) (in Norwegian).

+Please read and adhere to [terms and conditions ](https://diginenergi.no/hva-gjor-vi/nettariff-api/) (in Norwegian)

 ## The following endpoints is available
 #### Retrieve list of available tariffs